vt-sailbot/vt_sailbot/README.md

 # If You Are Making a New Node:
-Whenever you set the launch command in setup.py, name it with the following formula: launch_{NAME OF THE NODE}_node so for example your setup.py should contain something similar to this for the console scripts if the name of your python script is sailcode_node
+Whenever you set the launch command in setup.py, name it with the following formula: launch_{NAME OF THE NODE}_node so for example your setup.py should contain something similar to this for the console scripts if the name of your python script is autopilot_node
-`launch_sailcode_node = sailcode.sailcode_node:main`
+`launch_autopilot_node = autopilot.autopilot_node:main`

 also, always add a requirements.txt file for all of the pip package requirements for the node